ralph-the-mighty/ray_odin/README.md

 Credits to Per Vognsen for the design of his Mu and Noir platform layers, which I intend to follow with my humble PL.

-Credits to scratchapixel.com for their excellent 3d graphics tutorials, especially the ray tracing lessons (of course)
+Credits to scratchapixel.com for their excellent 3d graphics tutorials, especially the ray tracing lessons